 In 1859, William Bent of Bent’s Fort resigned as agent for the southwestern Indians and recommended his friend A.G.
 Boone as his successor.
 Upon that appointment, Boone sold his business to frontiersman Robert Campbell and his home in Westport to James Bridger.
 Today, the building where Boone ran his Westport business still stands.
 The oldest building in Kansas City today, the old supply store is now Kelly’s Westport Inn, a popular tavern in the Westport neighborhood.
 He then moved his family to Colorado.

-With his brother, Van Daniel Boone, A.G. bought a 1,400 acre ranch south of Pueblo, at a place now known as Boone, Colorado, where he opened a trading post.
-He served as U.S. Indian Agent for the Cheyenne, Arapahoe, Kiowa, Comanche and Plains Apache tribes from 1859 through 1861, at which time he was removed from government office because his loyalty to the Union was in doubt.
+With his brother, Van Daniel Boone, A.G. bought a 1,400-acre ranch south of Pueblo at a place now known as Boone, Colorado, where he opened a trading post.
+He served as U.S. Indian Agent for the Cheyenne, Arapaho, Kiowa, Comanche, and Plains Apache tribes from 1859 through 1861.
+He was removed from government office because his loyalty to the Union was in doubt.

 In 1868, Boone was made deputy to Colonel William B. Hazen, the newly appointed agent for the Commanche and Kiowa at Fort Sill, Oklahoma.
 Boone’s last major Indian assignment was as commissioner to negotiate with the Sioux after the defeat of Colonel George Custer.

 His third wife, Kate, died in Denver on December 23, 1882.
 Albert Boone died in Denver on July 14, 1884, at the age of 78